← Blog/GEO Strategy

 Factor 4: Structural Clarity

-AI systems extract information more effectively from well-structured content.
-Clear H1/H2/H3 headings, bullet point lists, comparison tables, numbered steps, and especially FAQ sections all make it easier for AI to identify and extract the specific answer it needs.
+AI extracts information more reliably from well-structured content.
+Clear H1/H2/H3 hierarchy, bullet lists, comparison tables, numbered steps, and FAQ sections all reduce the ambiguity the model has to resolve when deciding what a page actually says.

 Factor 5: Sentiment of Mentions

-This is where GIO (Generative Influence Optimization) diverges from basic GEO.
-AI doesn't just check whether you're mentioned — it picks up on the sentiment surrounding your brand.
-If most of the web content mentioning your brand is neutral or negative (negative reviews, critical Reddit threads, comparison posts where you lose), AI will reflect that.
+AI doesn't just count whether you're mentioned — it absorbs the sentiment around your brand from the training corpus.
+If the majority of content that references your brand is negative (critical Reddit threads, one-star reviews, comparison posts where you consistently lose), AI will reflect that sentiment in how it characterizes you.

 Factor 6: Technical Accessibility